 Buttons are one of the most fundamental interactive elements on the web.
-Here’s how to make them accessible to all users.
+When implemented correctly, they provide clear, predictable interactions for all users.
+This guide covers essential accessibility practices for button implementation.

 Basic Accessible Button